rosstimo/RCET3371-VB/00-Assignments/01-CircuitSolver.md

 - Output should include:
   - Total impedance (Ztotal)
   - Source current (Igen)
+  - Resistance of R1
+  - Capacitance of C1 and C2
+  - Inductance of L1
   - Reactance of C1, C2, and L1 (XC1, XC2, XL1)
   - Impedance of L1 (ZL1)
-  - Impedance of the parallel combination of C2 and L1 (ZC2L1)
+  - Impedance of the parallel combination of C2 and L1 (ZEQ)
   - Voltage across each component (VRgen, VR1, VC1, VC2, VL1)
   - Current through each component (IRgen, IR1, IC1, IC2, IL1)
   - Real power (P) Watts